juanfernandes/juanfernandes-uk/src/notes/weeknotes-20.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #20'
+title: "Weeknotes #20"
-description: >-
-  After a bit of an unscheduled break, my weeknotes are back.
+description: "After a bit of an unscheduled break, my weeknotes are back.
 You may notice that weeknotes are no longer showing on the blog index - after some feedback, I decided it didn't make sense to clutter the blog with notes.
-They have taken over because I've not been writing much of anything else.
+They have taken over because I've not been writing much of anything else."
 keywords:
   - weeknotes
   - blog